 Here are some statistics that show the significant effect employee recognition has on profits:

-• According to a study by Gallup, companies with engaged employees experience 21% higher profitability than those without engaged employees.
+- According to a Gallup study, companies with engaged employees experience 21% higher profitability than those without engaged employees.

-Employee recognition is a key factor in improving employee engagement, job satisfaction, productivity, retention rates, and ultimately, a company's profitability.
-As the studies referenced above show, organizations that are not leveraging an effective program are likely contributing to the fiancial losses of their organization based on turnover and lack of engagement.
+Employee recognition is a key factor in improving employee engagement, job satisfaction, productivity, retention rates, and, ultimately, a company's profitability.
+As the studies referenced above show, organizations that are not leveraging an effective program are likely contributing to their financial losses due to employee turnover and lack of engagement.

 More Statistics on the Positive Effect of Employee Rewards vs Recognition